pklaus/brother_ql/README.md

 ### Backends

-There are multiple backends for connecting to the printer available:
+There are multiple backends for connecting to the printer available (✔: supported, ✘: not supported):

 Backend | Kind | Linux | Mac OS | Windows
 -------|-------|---------|---------|--------